-(IV) Capital management
+(III) Capital management

 The capital structure of the Company consists of equity, debt, cash and cash equivalents.
-The Company's objective for capital management is to maintain the capital structure which will support the Company's strategy to maximize shareholder's value, safeguarding the business continuity and help in supporting the growth of the Company.
+The Company's objective for capital management is to maintain the capital structure which will support the Company's strategy to maximize shareholder's value, safeguarding the business continuity and help in support the Company.